collab-rishi/demo/README.md

 ## Introduction

-**ELogistics-Tendering** ELogistics-Tendering is an online platform that simplifies how logistics companies work together.
+**ELogistics-Tendering** is an online platform that simplifies how logistics companies work together.
 It helps Third-Party Logistics (3PL) providers and Logistics Service Providers (LSPs) connect, communicate, and manage transportation jobs more efficiently.
 With ELogistics-Tendering, everything happens digitally, from creating transport requests to tracking shipments—saving time, reducing paperwork, and making the entire process smoother for everyone involved.

 ## Features